Wizard! Chapter 135

 Dong Xin saw the border to Ustil.
 It wasn’t really a “border” so much as “the place designated as the border”.
 It was mostly just a series of guard towers placed at long distances.
 They didn’t have any capacity to actually stop anything, and that wasn’t their purpose.
 They were there as scouts.
 Though Ustil had not gone to war with Ostana in an extremely long time, it was still a possibility.
 In addition, bandits or magical beast attacks could occur.
 Thus, the guards were just there to keep watch, and they would send messages via eagle if something important happened.

 What they weren’t there for was to keep people in or out.
 Though nominally they would watch for wanted criminals, if they were entering Ustil, nobody really cared.
 That was assuming they could even notice a lone traveller, which wasn’t usually the case.
-There was plenty of distance between the towers with almost a great gross of kilometers to cover.
-Though it might not have been quite the 1728 that a great gross implied, it was at least 1500 kilometers.
+There was plenty of distance between the towers with almost six gross miles to cover.

 Thus, Dong Xin had no trouble.
 He continued across the plains, as they gradually became sparser and sparser, finally turning into desert.
 There wasn’t any particular point where he could have exactly said that it happened, but it was not long before he found himself trudging through sand.
 At least, not in the grand scheme of things.
 It had been a good part of a day, and Dong Xin travelled quickly.
 Not quite as fast as a horse… but in the desert, a horse would likely be slower.
 He had heard that Ustil had other animals, camels, that they rode, but there weren’t any in Ostana, at least not publicly available.
 Perhaps if Ustil had any sort of resources to trade, there would have been some reason, but nobody wanted to enter Ustil, and apparently camels were just terrible horses if you weren’t in the desert.
 So he had heard, anyway.